 - Turn off the water supply line to your RO unit.
 You don’t want water spilling out all over your floor, so be sure there’s no water running to the reverse osmosis system.

 - Disconnect any lines running to the refrigerator or icemaker.
 If you use RO water in your fridge to prepare ice, make sure this is disconnected before proceeding.

 - Open the system’s faucet and drain the tank.
 Make sure you drain the system entirely of water.
 Running the faucet will also depressurize your storage tank.
 Leave the faucet open until all water drains, then shut it off.

 - Remove all prefilters and the membrane.
 Open all the filter housing and remove the filters.
 There should be no filters or membranes inline your system during the sanitization process except for the postfilter.
 If you are exchanging them for new filters, discard the old filters at this point.

 - Reconnect the filter housings to the system.
 Replace all housing back on the system, except for the pre-filter housing.

 - Pour the sanitizing solution into the pre-filter.
 We recommend using the NSF-certified sanitization solution called Sani-System.
 It is the only EPA approved RO sanitization solution, and it requires no measuring or mixing.
 It doesn’t contain any chlorine and will neutralize any bacteria growing within your tank.
 Attach the pre-filter housing back to the system.

 - Turn the water supply back on.
 Allow the storage tank to fill up with water.
-Turn on the RO faucet until water begins to flow out, alerting you the tank has filled.
+Turn on the RO faucet until water begins to flow out, signaling the tank has filled.
 Turn off the faucet.